mottosso/mygame/README.md

 Once project files has been generated, and once the project has been built, then what?

 1. The CMakeLists.txt includes a wildcard to capture all files in `/src` and `/include`.
-Re-running `cmake ..` would then cause any new files to be automatically added to compiler infrastructure you happen to be using, such as Visual Studio.
+Re-running `cmake ..` would then cause any new files to be automatically added to compiler toolchain you happen to be using, such as Visual Studio.